IHCC-cohorts/ihcc-cohorts.github.io/docs/DataSteward.md

 1. Nothing you do in the DROID UI *except for the red Push button on the left* can actually do anything to the GitHub repository that holds our data.
 The `delete` button in the [branches overview](https://droid.ontodev.com/IHCC), for example, only deletes a copy of a branch; not the actual branch on GitHub.
 1. If clicking on a link does not open the tabs as documented by the process above, try switching of any Ad blockers you have running in your browser.
 1. A list of typical errors that can occur during the whole process can be found [here](TypicalDataDictionaryBuildErrors.md).
+1. One of the central components underlying DROID is GNU make, a system to, in essence, build files in a systematic way.
+One typical message that often confuses new users of `make`, but one we would not expect you to encounter using DROID, is `nothing to be done for X`, where `X` is usually the name of a file.
+This means that the file and all its dependencies have already been build correctly and you can proceed to the next step.
+If you use `make` outside of DROID in the command line, you can add a `-B` at the end of your command to invalid all previous attempts to build the file and force rebuilding it (and all its dependencies), for example. `make test.txt -B`.